calumrussell/rotala/README.md

 # Change Log

+v0.1.5 - Backtest won't panic when the client generates target weights containing a security without a quote for the current date.
+Assumes that the client knows that the security will be tradable at some point, just not today (for example, weekends).
+If the client has created a target weight for a non-existent security, no error will be thrown.
+This reversion is required to account for non-trading days/bank holidays/etc. without requiring an ex-ante calculation of these dates.
+Added test cases for this scenario, added test to panic when diffing against a zero-value broker, added test to verify the behaviour of ClockBuilder when creating a fixed date Clock.

 v0.1.4 - Added Clone to `PerfStruct`.

 v0.1.3 - Clock creation methods are more descriptive, and define more clearly what kind of frequency and time scale the clock should run at.